Naazpathan111/car-detection-yolov5/README.md

 ## 📷 Demo

-Upload a car image and the model predicts:
+Upload a car image/video and the model predicts:

 * car brand
 * confidence score